jgeumlek/WiimoteGlue/README.md

 After a while, a friend comes by.
 "Oh hey, it's \<popular kart racing game\>!
 Can I play?
 Wait.
 What's with that funky controller?
 I don't trust my left and right hands to be separated by a cord, and there's no way that has enough buttons."

-Before they turn away, you manage to swap the Nunchuk our for a Wii Classic Controller.
+Before they turn away, you manage to swap the Nunchuk out for a Wii Classic Controller.
 Like magic, the controller works as expected.
 No need to fiddle with control mappings every time an extension changes, and no need to change the game options to use the newly connected Classic Controller.
 Your friend, eased by the comforting vague familiarity of the Classic Controller, enjoys their race.

 After they leave, you remove the Classic Controller, change a few mappings in WiimoteGlue, connect a Wii Balance Board, and decide to try steering with your feet.